-Preimplantation Genetics Screening – PGS – what is it?
+Preimplantation Genetic Screening – PGS – what is it?
 Does PGS influence IVF success rates?

 What is PGS?
 Why is it used and why one may be advised to use it in IVF treatment?
 What does the embryo genetic testing look like?
 What is the influence on the whole IVF cycle and the whole process?
 What are the pros and cons of this procedure?